openziti/ziti-doc/docusaurus/docs/learn/core-concepts/security/sessions.md

 A Session represents access to a specific service for dialing or binding.
 They are scoped to the [API Session](#api-session) that was used to create them.
-They are requested from the controller by a client through the Edge Client API.
+They are requested from the controller by a client through the edge client API.
 The result of that request is a security token representing the Session and a list of Edge Routers that the client may use to dial or bind the target service through.

 Sessions are removed when the parent [API Session](authentication/auth.md#api-sessions) is removed,